TecOrb-Developers/ASAndroidSeekBar/README.md

 ```
-## Indicator stay always
+## Display Layout always

-Put IndicatorSeekBar into a IndicatorStayLayout can make the indicator stayed always.
+Put DisplayingSeekBar into a DisplayLayout can make the display layout always.
-By the way, make sure you had called the attr to show the indicator before.
+By the way, make sure you had called the attr to show the dispaly value before.

 #### Xml